BMW S 1000 XR now in India

 Mr Arlindo Teixeira, acting President, BMW Group India said, “The all-new BMW S 1000 XR is an agile achiever that sets a new benchmark in the adventure sports segment.
 It is a power-packed performer that brings the real racetrack feel to everyday roads.
 With its newly developed engine and uncompromising ergonomics, it offers awe-inspiring performance, sporty ride and long-distance capabilities.
 Riders waiting for a distinctive experience will be drawn to the multi-faceted all-new BMW S 1000 XR.
 It’s a perfect companion, ready to hit the road for all kind of journeys with sheer motorcycling enjoyment.”

 The all-new BMW S 1000 XR will be offered in a Pro variant in Ice Grey and Racing Red colour options and is priced at INR 20,90,000.
-(AGENCIES)
+(UNI)

 BMW S 1000 XR now in India